Transmitting qubits through relativistic fields: Delocalizing quantum information in a cavity field

 \subsection{Bob reading out the field state}

-The advantage of disentangling Alice from the field is that Bob knows in advance in which way Alice's message is encoded in the field.
-This allows him to read it out with just two couplings, instead of the three couplings of Section \ref{sec:BobCoupling}.
+The advantage of disentangling Alice from the field is that it allows Bob to read out the transmitted qubit state with just two couplings, instead of the three couplings of Section \ref{sec:BobCoupling}.

 Since Bob starts in the state $\ket{-X}$, it is easy to see from \eqref{eq:disentangledAlicestate} that the couplings that allow Bob to transfer the state from the field into his own detector are given by unitaries which are exactly the inverses of the $U^{(2)}$ and $U^{(1)}$: this gives